Lori Trahan: Early life and education

 Trahan was born on October 27, 1973, and raised in Lowell, Massachusetts.
 She grew up with three sisters.
 Trahan attended Lowell High School, into whose Sports Hall of Fame she was later inducted.
 Trahan has said her family lived "paycheck to paycheck".
 Her father, Tony Loureiro, had Portuguese parents.
 His father was from Porto, and his mother was born in Brazil to Portuguese parents and moved to the Azores to live with relatives as a child after her mother's death.
 Trahan's mother is also of partial Portuguese ancestry (from the Azores).

 At Lowell High, Trahan earned an athletic scholarship in volleyball to Georgetown University.
 She graduated from Georgetown's Walsh School of Foreign Service with a bachelor's degree in comparative and regional studies in international relations.

-Earlier career
+Career

 After college, Trahan worked for Marty Meehan, the U.S. Representative for Massachusetts's 5th congressional district, eventually becoming his chief of staff.

-In 2005, she left the public sector to work for ChoiceStream, a Cambridge, Massachusetts–based marketing software company.
-She became the CEO of the Concire Leadership Institute, a small, woman-owned consulting firm.
+In 2005, she left the public sector to work for ChoiceStream, a Cambridge, Massachusetts based marketing software company.
+She became the CEO of the Concire Leadership Institute, a small, female-owned consulting firm.

+In 2018, she returned to public service after winning the 2018 US House of Representatives election in Massachusetts' 3rd district.